A brief history of CCOC.

 The Clayton Chamber of Commerce hosts over 40 events per year that are directly tied to our mission statement (to champion business, economic development, and education in Clayton, NC).
 These events also enhance, embrace, and celebrate our community.

-They include: Clayton Harvest Festival, which includes Squealin' on the Square, Clayton Idol, the Military Crossroads (new in 2018), and the Latin American Festival; Platforms at the Podium (political forums for the Clayton community); Morning Scoop (free professional development training); Topics at 12 and Eggs & Issues (economic and workforce development programs); Business After Hours and Coffee & Conversation (business networking opportunities); Clayton 101 Tours (newcomer tours beginning Q4 2018); and more.
+They include: Clayton Harvest Festival, which includes Squealin' on the Square, Clayton Idol, the Military Crossroads, and the Latin American Festival; Platforms at the Podium (political forums for the Clayton community); Elements of Business (free professional development training); Topics at 12 and Eggs & Issues (economic and workforce development programs); Good Morning Clayton and B.A.S.H. (business networking opportunities); Clayton 101 Tours (residential/newcomer tours); and more.

 We serve as the official visitors center for Clayton, NC, providing newcomers and visitors a place to learn about Clayton and its businesses.

 We serve as the voice for our business community on local, state, county, regional, and national levels.

 We facilitate issues-based and advocacy committees in areas of Economic Development, Education, Workforce Development, Governmental and Legislative Affairs, and Business Advocacy specifically for Clayton, NC.
 The work of these committees are directly tied to specific action items within our strategic plan.

 We represent our community within the following organizations: United States Chamber of Commerce; Association of Chambers of Commerce Executives (ACCE); Carolinas Association of Chamber of Commerce Executives (CACCE); North Carolina Chamber; Southern Economic Development Council (SEDC); Johnston County Economic Development's Business & Industry Council; Johnston County Public Schools Career & Technical Education Advisory Board; and more.

 CCOC has big goals.